satsummit/landscape/app/_sections/5-impact.md

 ---

-#### Changes in capture, analysis, and distribution of satellite imagery will have profound impacts on the Global Development Community.
+#### Changes in capture, analysis, and distribution of satellite imagery will have profound impacts on the Global Development Community